buildpacks/rfcs/text/0000-system-buildpacks-in-builder.md

 # Definitions
 [definitions]: #definitions

-* _system buildpacks_ - a standard buildpack, conforming to the Buildpack API, but which runs outside of normal groups
+* _system buildpacks_ - a standard buildpack, conforming to the Buildpack API, which participate in all groups

 # Motivation
 [motivation]: #motivation